Understanding Estate, Gift and Inheritance Tax Exemptions

 A handful of states have either an estate tax or an inheritance tax; two have both.
 Inheritance taxes are charged against the amount an individual heir receives.
 Professional advice may be beneficial due to complex rules involving location, type of property inherited, and an heir's residence and relationship to the deceased.

 The following lists the estate exclusion amount (or inheritance when marked as such) and the top tax rate after this exclusion for each state.
-Please note these amounts may be adjusted annually for inflation.
+Please note these exclusion amounts may be adjusted annually for inflation.

 - Connecticut - $2,000,000 exclusion then 2% tax